sictransit/core8/README.md

 # core8 - A PDP-8/E emulator in C#

 This is my first attempt to write an emulator.
 Ever!
 It is work-in-progress and might even be finished eventually.

+The emulator is stable enough to boot OS/8 and run [TINT8](https://github.com/PontusPih/TINT8), the PDP-8 version of a popular tile-matching puzzle video game.

+Have fun!

 # TDD - MAINDEC